 This is an important legal document which is authorized by the general laws of this state.
-Before executing this document, you should know these important facts:
+Before executing this document you should know these important facts:

-You must be at least eighteen years of age for this document to be legally valid and binding.
+You must be at least eighteen (18) years of age and a resident of the state of Rhode Island for this document to be legally valid and binding.